Gratheon/website/about/company/equity.md

 💡 This page is summarizing the rough **plan** of the equity program for the employees, founders, investors and advisors.

 Equity is a mechanism of motivation and compensation at early company stages when risks are high and cash is low as well as attracting and retaining professional talent at later company phases.
-Making everyone owning the company is part of our company values - [**T**eam effort](https://www.notion.so/Team-effort-946788035d7f4462b4228eee8a4ca7ca?pvs=21) and [**G**ather value](https://www.notion.so/Gather-value-77aab01281814dec94ccddf330619a23?pvs=21).
+Making everyone owning the company is part of our company values - [Team effort 🐝](Culture%20and%20values%20🫀/Team%20effort%20🐝.md) and [Gather value 🍯](Culture%20and%20values%20🫀/Gather%20value%20🍯.md)

 - If you leave, you lose options.
 Company can print more shares, mostly for new investors.